 - A López Garrido biomass crushing and harvesting equipment driven by a Valtra T194D tractor, which has been adapted for forestry work.
 The tractor’s inverted driving cab allows to control the crusher that works on the backside of the tractor while suspended in the air.
 On the front area, there is a 5 m3 and 1400 kg of maximum load trailer to store the crushed material, which is transported from the crusher through an air current.

 - Maximum working slope of 25%.

 - Copes with moderate levels of stoniness.

 - Adaptations for the harvesting of difficult species such as Cistus ladanifer.

-- The research that has been conducted since 2015 on different types of scrubland has made it possible to evaluate harvesting performances ranging from 1 to 3 t DM per productive hour, or from 0.2 to 0.6 ha per productive hour for cleared areas.
+- The research that has been conducted since 2015 on different types of scrublands has made it possible to evaluate harvesting performances ranging from 1 to 3 tonnes of dry matter per productive hour, and from 0.2 to 0.6 cleared hectares per productive hour.

 - Naarva E20 accumulating felling head.
 It is designed to cut and harvest wood of a diameter between 20 and 23 cm.
 Cuts are done with a guillotine.
 Thanks to the accumulating grippers, it is possible to harvest several trees before bending the gripper and unloading the trees.